 Friday's jobs figure gives some support to the Fed to

-continue to reduce the size of its monthly bond purchases as
+continue to reduce its monthly bond purchases as long as

 Friday's jump in yields was also seen reflecting reticence

-by investors to buy the bonds at recent levels as many see rates
+by investors to buy bonds at recent levels.
+Many see rates as

 fully reflecting the U.S. economic outlook.